Care

 • use support sticks or elastic bands to keep stems straight in taller arrangements.

-Good support prevents the flower from bending
+Good support prevents the flower from breaking.

-while tying and in the vase.
+during binding and in the vase.

 Vase & water